debmalya/ThreadDumpAnalyzer/README.md

 ```
 mvn exec:java
 ```
 If everything is fine, it will create csv files in current directory.
-First one is named like ThreadList<yyyy-MM-dd hh-mm-ss>.csv and LockedThreadList<yyyy-MM-dd hh-mm-ss>.csv ( if there is any locked thread ).
+First one is named like ThreadListyyyy-MM-dd hh-mm-ss.csv and LockedThreadListyyyy-MM-dd hh-mm-ss.csv ( if there is any locked thread ).

 ## Reference
 ------------